Białoboki, Podkarpackie Voivodeship

 Białoboki is a village in the administrative district of Gmina Gać, within Przeworsk County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 22 km east of Gać, 11 km east of Przeworsk, and 47 km east of the regional capital Rzeszów.

 The location is in a narrow valley north of the main valley of the Markówka river with the communal pastures at the bottom of an old lake or drained swamp.
 At the other end of this basin, from the south-east, on the steep bank lies the village of Ostrów, which in Proto-Slavic language indicates a place located on a swamp island or a peninsula entering the lake.

 History

 The first traces of settlement in Przeworsk County were from the Stone Age (4000-1800 BC) and have been confirmed by objects of flint and stone.
 There are also traces from the Bronze Age (1700-650 BC).
 Cemeteries of Lusatian culture dating from 1000 to 650 BC were found at Białoboki and Grzęska at the site of the former settlement called Borek.
 An Iron Age archaeological complex and burial grounds have been assigned the name Przeworsk culture.

 An ethnic group of Germans named Walddeutsche settled in the Subcarpathian Voivodeship from the 14th to 16th centuries, mostly after the region returned to the Polish sphere of influence in 1340 when Casimir III of Poland took the Czerwień towns.

 The first written reference to Białoboki (Byelaboki) was in 1424.
 During the times of the Rzeczpospolita Szlachecka – the Republic of the Nobility – the district of Przeworsk was part of the Region of Przemyśl, which in turn constituted part of the Voivodeship of Ruthenia.
 The village was first mentioned in the Przeworsk Land Register in 1439 when it was the property of Ruthenian nobility.
 It is likely that it already existed before the incorporation of Red Ruthenia into Poland.

 The local legend is that the name "Białoboki" derives from the white walls of Korniaktów castle.
 However earlier records from the time of the Byreczski family indicate some kind of "white" fortalice in the village before the castle was built.